 Many translators do not hesitate to advertise themselves as specialized translators even though they lack solid qualifications.
-But since translators with an actual technical or scientific background are few in number (and even rarer in more exotic language pairs such as Italian and Japanese), the bulk of available work is entrusted to the so-called generalist translators whose technical skills vary broadly.
+But since translators with an actual technical or scientific background are relatively few in number (and even rarer in more exotic language pairs such as Italian and Japanese), the bulk of available work is entrusted to the so-called generalist translators whose technical skills vary broadly.
 For this reason, it is usually a good idea to have the resulting translations revised by a bilingual editor specializing in the relevant field to render them more suitable for the stated purpose, at least in cases where both accuracy and proper style are critical requirements.

 Generalist translators who wish to translate technical or scientific material should have at the minimum a basic technical or scientific background (or both), or better yet a healthy scientific inclination that allows them to correctly comprehend the specialized subject matter and craft technical translations that are, if not perfect, at least meaningful to the end user.

 Absent these traits, translators will have no choice but to blindly rely upon technical dictionaries or the Internet—a risky proposition since technical domains often contain many tenuously connected branches as well as terminology that varies significantly according to the subject matter.
 Generally speaking, only translators with solid technical backgrounds will be able to identify the correct terms through the use of direct knowledge, logic, or simple intuition.